 I made beautiful and super easy to make Colorful Monarch Butterfly Cookies decorated with royal icing.
 Cookie decorating doesn’t have to be time consuming and difficult.
 I used a simple stenciling decorating technique to create these pretty butterfly cookies in just a few minutes.

-If you remember I used this exact stenciling technique to create my celebration buttercream Monarch Butterfly Cake It’s such a fun decorating method.
-I hope you’ll give it a try.
+If you remember I used this exact stenciling technique to create my celebration buttercream Monarch Butterfly Cake.
+It’s such a fun decorating method.
+And I hope you’ll give it a try, too.

 COLORFUL MONARCH BUTTERFLY COOKIES

 To eliminate the use of black food coloring when decorating these butterfly cookies I decided to use chocolate cookie dough.
 Chocolate canvas creates a great contrast with vibrant colors I used for stenciled wings.
 I used a simple cutter from Ann Clark to cut the cookies.

 I hand cut stencils all the time.
 However if this is your first time let me cover few basics.

 - Trace the cookie cutter shape (the one you are using to make the cookies) on a piece of paper.

 - Create design by drawing inside of the shape.
 It is important that the stencil design fits nicely inside of the cutter you are using.

 - When cutting a stencil with an exacto knife always make sure your surface is protected.
 You don’t want to ruin your desk or antique dinning room table.
 I use an old cutting board underneath.